 - The game system crashes and/or resets due to a software error or component failure.

 - A major malfunction repeatedly recurs in spite of attempts to repair the machine.

 Any event caused by a player, intentionally or unintentionally, including Slam Tilts, is covered under “Player Errors” below.

 When a catastrophic malfunction occurs, if the scores are able to be recorded, players will be provided the appropriate number of additional ball(s) of play on a new game once the machine has been repaired.
 If the scores are not retrievable, players will be forced to start their game over.
-No attempt will be made to estimate scores, or reestablish state, at any time.

 If a machine affected by catastrophic malfunction cannot be repaired in order to continue play, it is considered disabled; please see “Disabled Machines”.

 Any malfunction which provides at least one player with a significant advantage over any other player competing on that machine is known as a beneficial malfunction.
 Tournament officials shall determine what constitutes a significant advantage.